isantosruiz/lincoeffs/README.md

 # lincoeffs
 MATLAB code to extract the coefficients of symbolic linear equations.

-LINCOEFFS - Coefficients of symbolic linear equations.
 This function extracts the coefficient matrix and the column vector containing the non-homogeneous terms of a system of linear equations.

 ## Syntax
 > `[A,b] = LINCOEFFS(equations,variables)`
-where "equations" is a column vector of symbolic equations containing left and right sides separated by the == operator, and "variables" is a column vector containing symbolic variables.
+where `equations` is a column vector of symbolic equations containing left and right sides separated by the == operator, and `variables` is a column vector containing symbolic variables.
-The output arguments, A and b, allow us to rewrite the equations in the matrix form A*x=b.
+The output arguments, A and b, allow us to rewrite the equations in the matrix form A*x==b.

 ## Examples
 ```matlab